joaogoncalves99/Advanced-Data-Analysis/README.md

 # Advanced-Data-Analysis
-## Course Advanced Data Analysis from Masters in Business Analytics at Nova School of Business and Economics
+## Course from Masters in Business Analytics at Nova School of Business and Economics

 ### Final Grade:
 __/20